 \subsection{TAS+ATS+SP / TAS+ATS+CBS}

 An ATS shaper is a type of minimal interleaved regulator~\cite{LeBoudec18}, used to reshape traffic before entering into the queue for each egress port of the middle node in the network.
 In this section, the hybrid architectures TAS+ATS+SP/CBS are presented, aiming to evaluate the reshaping influence of ATS on the real-time performance of other event-triggered shapers under the effect of the time-triggered shaper (TAS).
-In Sect.~\ref{sec:CmpIndi}, we will find that ATS used alone is not always superior to SP and CBS.
-But the advantage of the reshaping effect of ATS under the hybrid architecture is greater than that of using ATS alone as will be shown in Sect.~\ref{sec:Experiment}.
+Note that the combination of ATS+CBS on the same queue is not supported by the standards, since the TSN standards allow a queue to have only one transmission selection algorithm, either CBS or ATS.
+However, the combination of ATS and CBS used for the same queue is also worthwhile to be investigated, since it could be relevant for industrial use cases.
+In Sect.~\ref{sec:CmpIndi}, we will find that ATS used alone is not always better than SP and CBS.
+But the advantage of the reshaping effect of ATS for lower priority traffic under the hybrid architecture is greater than that of using ATS alone, as will be shown in Sect.~\ref{sec:Experiment}.

-Different from the architecture of CDT+ATS+CBS proposed by~\cite{Mohammadpour18}, which assumes that CDT (control-data traffic) with the highest priority satisfies the leaky bucket model, here we consider the more general model for TAS, i.e., satisfying arbitrary time-triggered slots.
+Different from the architecture of CDT+ATS+CBS proposed by~\cite{Mohammadpour18}, which assumes that CDT with the highest priority satisfies the leaky bucket model, here we consider the more general model for TAS, i.e., satisfying arbitrary time-triggered slots.
 For this mode, the arrival curve of TT traffic satisfies the non-linear staircase function from Eq.~(\ref{g:alpha_TT}).
-The architectures of TAS+ATS+SP and TAS+ATS+CBS are shown in Fig.~\ref{fig:TAS+ATS+SP^CBS}(a) and (b), respectively.
-Compared with the TAS+SP and TAS+CBS architectures in Fig.~\ref{fig:TAS+SP^CBS}, there are additional shaped queues and the ATS shaping algorithm used to reshape SP/AVB flows before admitting them into their corresponding priority queues (shared queues).
-The queuing schemes for frames entering the shaped queues and ATS shaping algorithm are the same as the ATS used individually.
-Moreover, the gate operation is the same as in the architecture TAS+SP/CBS without ATS, i.e., TT traffic has the exclusive gate opening.
+The architectures of TAS+ATS+SP and TAS+ATS+CBS are shown in Fig.~\ref{fig:TAS+ATS+SP_CBS}(a) and (b), respectively.
+Compared with the TAS+SP and TAS+CBS architectures in Fig.~\ref{fig:TAS+SP^CBS}, there are additional shaped queues and the ATS shaping algorithm is used to reshape SP/AVB flows before admitting them into their corresponding priority queues (shared queues).
+The queuing schemes for frames entering the shaped queues and the ATS shaping algorithm are the same as the ATS used individually.
+Moreover, the gate operation is the same as in the architecture of TAS+SP/CBS without ATS, i.e., TT traffic has the exclusive gate opening.
 SP/AVB frames are allowed to be transmitted only when the TT gate is closed and their corresponding gates are open.
 As earlier, we use the non-preemption integration mode with the GB duration.
 Since the TT traffic controlled by the TAS has the highest priority, the traffic reshaping for SP/AVB flows by ATS will not affect the transmission of TT traffic.

 In the following, we extend the NC approach to TAS+ATS+SP/CBS architectures for the quantitative performance comparison in Sect.~\ref{sec:CmpComb}.